 There’s nothing like a feel-good film to lift your mood and brighten spirits – and luckily Netflix is filled with a bunch of them.
-We bring you nine of the best feel-good movies available on the streaming platform right now.
-From Eat, Pray, Love to Matilda and The King’s Speech, these uplifting and inspiring films are guaranteed to make you feel good.
+We bring you the best feel-good movies on Netflix to stream right now, from Eat, Pray, Love to Matilda to The King’s Speech.

-10 Feel-Good Movies to Watch on Netflix Right Now
+Feel-Good Movies On Netflix To Stream Right Now

 To All The Boys I’ve Loved Before